 - Pre-trial dates in misdemeanor proceedings upon agreement of the parties.

 Continuance requests for contested Omnibus Hearing dates, Settlement Conference dates and trial dates, except in unusual circumstances, must be in writing and filed not later than 2 business days before the event for which rescheduling is requested.
 The request must include the reasons why a continuance is needed; whether and the number of times the matter has been continued previously and for what reasons; whether other parties agree with or oppose the request; and the date (that is available for all parties and the Court) to which the event should be rescheduled.
-Continuance Request and Order forms for this purpose will be available from Court Administration or by clicking on the Continuance Request From link at the bottom of this page.
+Continuance Request and Order forms for this purpose will be available from Court Administration or by clicking on the Continuance Request Form and Proposed Continuance Order link at the bottom of this page.

 Civil Proceedings (Except Expedited Litigation Track Proceedings)

 One continuance per party may be granted by the assignment clerk with the consent of all parties and for good cause shown.
 Before a continuance is granted, all parties and the assignment office must agree on a new date.
 Subsequent requests for continuance must be made by motion before a presiding district court judge pursuant to Rule 122 of the Minnesota General Rules of Practice.

 All continuances are subject to the Minnesota Supreme Court Timing Objectives.
 All case dispositions will be accomplished within the timing objectives unless the Court grants an extension.
 In order to comply with the Minnesota Supreme Court Timing Objectives, it is expected that: